crississipi/smartspecs/DEPLOYMENT_AUDIT.md

    - Test database connection
    - Test API integrations

-2. **Replit Testing:**
+2. **Render Testing:**
+   - Deploy Python service first
+   - Verify Python service is accessible (test `/health` endpoint)
+   - Deploy PHP service with Python service URL
+   - Update Python service with PHP service URL
-   - Set all environment variables
+   - Set all environment variables in both services
-   - Deploy application
    - Test database connection
    - Test API endpoints
-   - Verify CORS configuration
+   - Verify CORS configuration (services can communicate)
-   - Check logs for errors
+   - Check logs for errors in Render Dashboard

 ## Conclusion

-✅ **Project is deployment-ready for Replit**
+✅ **Project is deployment-ready for Render**

 All hardcoded credentials have been removed and replaced with environment variable references.
+The application is configured for Render with two web services (PHP and Python).
 The application now follows security best practices and is ready for secure deployment.

 **Next Steps:**
+1. Push code to GitHub
+2. Deploy Python service on Render first
+3. Deploy PHP service on Render with Python service URL
+4. Update service URLs (cross-reference both services)
-1. Set environment variables in Replit Secrets
+5. Set all environment variables in Render Dashboard
-2. Deploy to Replit
-3. Test all functionality
+6. Test all functionality
-4. Monitor logs for issues
+7. Monitor logs for issues in Render Dashboard

 For questions or issues, refer to:
 - `DEPLOYMENT.md` - Deployment instructions